 Notably, in all the experiments with aerated solution, the dissolved O2 concentration was not sufficient for degradation of the added lactate (3 mM).
 Since both O2 and lactate have to diffuse into the aggregates, the experimental setup was thus biased towards the development of reductive conditions in the interior of aggregates, irrespective of whether O2 was present in solution or not.
 Drastically different system behavior might have been observed at lower (and more realistic?) lactate concentrations, where a larger fraction (or even all) lactate could have been respired aerobically.
 This point is not discussed at all.

-Response 1-4 ** SCOTT I SOUND A LITTLE BITCHY HERE **
+Response 1-4 DONE

 The objective of the experiment was to examine the redox gradient that is induced by microbial respiration within a physically complex environment.
 Therefore, we did not "bias" the experimental setup to produce a reducing core within the aggregate; that outcome resulted from the diffusion limited transport of oxygen due to the physical complexity of the aggregate.
 Furthermore, the Reviewer incorrectly interprets our experimental system; O2 was continuously bubbled into the reactor (i.e., O2 concentration within the solution was constantly saturated throughout the experimental run) whereas lactate is present (along with DO) only in the feed solution.
 Therefore, it is effectively an infinite source of O2 that could have been utilized by the bacteria in the exterior of the reactor, contradictory to the Reviewer's comment that O2 was not sufficient for degradation of the 3 mM of lactate.
 Instead, reducing conditions within the aggregate are formed from slow transport of O2 into the aggregate due to small pore size (diffusion limited transport).